cstrawberry/predictive-universe/docs/paper/appendices/appendix_z_fine_structure_constant.md

 ## Z.4 The PCE-Attractor and Parameter-Free Calculation of $\alpha_{\mathrm{em}}(\mathrm{MPU})$

 As defined in the main text (**Definition 15a**), the **PCE-Attractor** is the canonically selected equilibrium state characterized by maximal efficiency and symmetry.
 Its defining properties include operation at the alphabet capacity boundary and a flat QFI spectrum.
-For a flat spectrum, the capacity constraint (Eq.
-(G.9.3)) becomes an equality:
+For a flat spectrum, the capacity constraint (Equation (G.9.3)) becomes an equality:

 $$
 M \ln(1 + \lambda u^*) = \ln d_0